Gerald Williams (baseball): Florida Marlins (2003)

 Williams signed a one-year contract for the Florida Marlins in 2003.
 He played 27 games and batted .129 overall.
 Williams got his second career World Series ring after the Marlins won the 2003 World Series over his former team, the New York Yankees.
 The Marlins signed Williams to a minor league contract for the 2004 season, but released him in April.

 New York Mets (2004–2005)

 In April 2004, Williams signed a minor league contract with the Mets.
 During his two years with the Mets, he batted .233 in 57 games in 2004 and batted .233 in 39 games in 2005.

 Personal life and death

 Williams had 12 brothers and sisters.
 He resided in Tampa, Florida, and was one of the best friends of Yankee shortstop Derek Jeter.
-Jeter said of Willliams that he "always looked out for me".
+Jeter said of Williams that he "always looked out for me".
 During his playing career, The New York Times described him as Yankee outfielder Bernie Williams' best friend.

-Williams was one of three Atlanta Braves to appear on Saturday Night Live when he made a cameo appearance alongside teammates Mark Wohlers and Pedro Borbón Jr. on the December 20, 1997, episode hosted by Helen Hunt.
+Williams was one of three Atlanta Braves to appear on Saturday Night Live when he made a cameo appearance alongside teammates Mark Wohlers and Pedro Borbón Jr. on the December 20, 1997 episode hosted by Helen Hunt.

 Williams died of cancer on February 8, 2022, at the age of 55.